Sanetti shrew

 The Sanetti shrew or Bekele's shrew (Crocidura afeworkbekelei) is a species of mammal in the family Soricidae.
 It is endemic to Ethiopia.

 Etymology

 Its specific epithet honors Ethiopian mammalogist Afework Bekele.

 Distribution and habitat

 This species is thought to be endemic to the Bale Mountains of the Sanetti Plateau in southwestern Ethiopia.
-It inhabits the Afromontane zone with low and scattered vegetation, at about 4,000 meters above sea level.
+It inhabits the Afromontane zone with low and scattered vegetation, at about 4000 m above sea level.

 Description

 It is a small shrew, with the head-body length being between 78-85 mm, the length of the tail being between 43-48 mm, the length of the feet between 16.3-17 mm, and the length of the ears between 8.5-10 mm.
 The dorsal pelage is greyish-brown with the base of the hairs being gray, while the ventral pelage is gray with light yellowish tips.
 The back of the legs is light gray.
 The feet are slightly elongated.
 The tail, between 50.6 and 61.5% of the head-body length, is brown above, brownish-gray below and interspersed with long bristles.